spotify/scio/site/src/main/paradox/FAQ.md

 #### How do I unit test pipelines?

-Any Scala or Java unit testing frameworks can be used with Scio but we provide some utilities for [ScalaTest](http://www.scalatest.org/).
+Any Scala or Java unit testing frameworks can be used with Scio, but we provide some utilities for [ScalaTest](http://www.scalatest.org/).

 - @scaladoc[PipelineTestUtils](com.spotify.scio.testing.PipelineTestUtils) - utilities for testing parts of a pipeline
 - @scaladoc[JobTest](com.spotify.scio.testing.JobTest$) - for testing pipelines end-to-end with complete arguments and IO coverage